spyhere/tmtr/README.md

 1. Run `./uninstall.sh`

-Remove wrapper at `~/.local/bin/tmtr` and this repo from your machine.
+Removes wrapper at `~/.local/bin/tmtr` and this repo from your machine.
 After deletion you will be in non-existent directory, so use `cd ~` to get back to home.